Alkaede/Alkaede/README.md

 - 🌱 I’m currently learning **TypeScript, and React Native**

-- 💬 Ask me about **how I some how go through an immersive 1 year bootcamp**
+- 💬 Ask me about **how I some how got through an immersive 1 year bootcamp**

 - ⚡ Fun fact **I recently got into MTG, and I have been having fun making new decks to play in the Commander format**